acucciniello/acucciniello.com/_posts/2017-05-26-How-to-Setup-Claudia.js-for-faster-AWS-Lambda-Development.md

 Here are the prerequisites for this tutorial:

-1. An Amazon Web Services account that has IAM full access and full Lambda Function.
+1. An Amazon Web Services account that has IAM full access and full Lambda access.
 Check out [this][awsSignUp] for how to create an account.
 2. Node.js (version 4.3.2 and up) and NPM installed on your machine.
 If you need these, check out [this][nodeInstall] link.

 ## Setup

-Create your Directory:
+Create your directory:

 ```
 $ mkdir claudia-tutorial